sensei-hacker/inavwiki/Navigation-modes.md

 For fixed wing it will loiter in circles which radius is defined by the `nav_fw_loiter_radius` variable.
 The throttle is automatic.
 The altitude is controlled with the pitch stick (AH).

+Always check POSHOLD working correctly, before you use RTH or start a WP mission.

 Hints for safe operation:
-- Try yawing 180 deg in PH - will instantly reveal incorrect mag operation (e.g. wrong align_mag, interference, loose cables, ...)
-- Always check POSHOLD working correctly, before you use RTH or start a WP mission.
+- Activate without props installed to check for reasonable operation.
+- When misconfigured, this mode can result in dramatic failure to hold position.
+Attitude (yaw & motion) inputs can/will result in rapid and unexpected motion.

 ## NAV CRUISE - Fixed Wing Heading Hold